nckz/RevAssign/README.md

 spreadsheet to start the next process in the AMPC work flow.

 # Dependencies
-RevAssign requires Python 2.7 and a few third party python libraries:
+RevAssign requires Python 2.7 and a few third party python libraries.
+At this time the version used are:

+    Qt 4.7.4
-    PyQt4
+    PyQt4 4.8.5
-    sip (required by PyQt4)
+    sip 4.15.2 (required by PyQt4)
-    xlrd (for reading .xls files)
+    xlrd 0.9.2 (for reading .xls files)
-    xlwt (for writing .xls files)
+    xlwt 0.7.5 (for writing .xls files)

 For OSX these can be installed using MacPorts.
 For Ubuntu Linux they can be installed using apt-get.
 RevAssign also works with